 The RIPE NCC provides regular face-to-face training courses within its service region on daily operations and specialised areas, such as IPv6 and routing security.
-The goal of this training is to increase efficiency, raise members' awareness of their role as part of the RIPE community and improve understanding of the RIPE NCC's procedures and tools.
-This also leads to a reduced workload for the RIPE NCC's internal department.
+The goal of this training is to increase efficiency, raise members' awareness of their role as part

-In addition to the face-to-face courses, the RIPE NCC provides training courses and learning resources online.
-In 2015, based on feedback received from members at Training Courses and in the RIPE NCC Survey 2013, the RIPE NCC will further develop these online learning possibilities, allowing members and the RIPE community to easily follow training courses and share best current practices online while allowing the RIPE NCC to reach members outside regular destinations.
+In addition to the face-to-face courses, the RIPE NCC provides training courses and learning resources online, including certified training through the RIPE NCC Academy.
+In 2016, the RIPE NCC will further develop its online learning options, allowing members and the RIPE community to easily follow training courses and share best current practices online while allowing the RIPE NCC to reach members outside regular destinations.

-The RIPE NCC is also coordinating with technical experts and trainers in several regions to roll out a "Train the Trainer" program.
-This will prepare teams of local trainers to spread the technical knowledge required to build and operate IPv6 networks far beyond what might be achieved by the RIPE NCC alone.
+The RIPE NCC is also coordinating with technical experts and trainers in several regions on a "Train the Trainer" program.
+This initiative prepares teams of local trainers to spread the technical knowledge required to build and operate IPv6 networks far beyond what might be achieved by the RIPE NCC alone.